tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 An expression `<expr>` consists of one or more `<term>`s that may be combined with an `<addop>` (an addition operation, either `"+"` or `"-"`).
 A `<term>` involves one or more numbers, multiplied together.

-The dependencies between the non-terminal expressions makes explicit the precedence of multiply operations needing to occur before add (and subtract).
+The dependencies between the non-terminal expressions make explicit the precedence of multiply operations needing to occur before add (and subtract).

-The data structure we will create uses the following Algebraic Datatype:
+The data structure we will create uses the following Algebraic Data Type:

 ```haskell
 data Expr = Plus Expr Expr